ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 For more information about filtering tests, see `Working with Custom Markers
 <https://docs.pytest.org/en/latest/example/markers.html>`_ .

-Testing Methodology
+Testing methodology
 -------------------
 You should consider three levels of testing for your PyAnsys library: unit, integration, and functional.

-* :ref:`Unit Testing` validates your library at the lowest possible level, isolating individual classes and methods without any communication with other libraries or services.
+* :ref:`Unit testing` validates your library at the lowest possible level, isolating individual classes and methods without any communication with other libraries or services.

-* :ref:`Integration Testing` validates that your library works in the context of an application or software stack.
-For example, if your library extends or wraps the functionality of an external service, you would need to test that service in conjunction with your library.
+* :ref:`Integration testing` validates that your library works in the context of an app or software stack.
+For example, if your library extends or wraps the features of an external service, you must test that service in conjunction with your library.
 On GitHub, the ideal approach for this would be to start your service via Docker and test accordingly.
 You should still be testing at the individual class or method level, but you can now test how multiple libraries or services interact.
 This is mandatory for testing APIs and is preferred over mocking the service.

-* :ref:`Functional Testing` should be used for validating workflows or long-running examples.
+* :ref:`Functional testing` should be used for validating workflows or long-running examples.
 Assume that you have a library that wraps a CAD service.
 You would validate that you can create complex geometry while directly interfacing with the service.
 Functional tests are great at discovering edge cases that are